Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ### Overview

-The RSI Tracker Alerts system allows users to create intelligent trading alerts based on RSI (Relative Strength Index) analysis, RFI (RSI-Flow Imbalance) scores, and RSI crossup/crossdown events.
-Users can configure alerts for specific trading pairs with customizable RSI thresholds and conditions.
+The RSI Tracker Alert is simplified to a single per-user alert.
+Users choose exactly one timeframe and RSI thresholds; no pair selection is required as the backend checks all pairs and triggers when any crosses the thresholds.

 ### Key Features

 #### Alert Configuration
-- **Trading Pairs**: Select up to 5 currency pairs for monitoring (including precious metals and cryptocurrencies)
-- **Timeframes**: Choose 1-3 timeframes from 1M to 1W for comprehensive analysis
+- **Timeframe**: Choose exactly one timeframe (1M to 1W)
-- **RSI Settings**: Customizable RSI period (5-50), overbought threshold (60-90), oversold threshold (10-40)
+- **RSI Settings**: RSI period (5-50), overbought (60-90), oversold (10-40)
-- **Alert Conditions**: Select from 6 different conditions:
-  - **Overbought**: RSI above overbought threshold
-  - **Oversold**: RSI below oversold threshold
-  - **Strong RFI**: RFI score above strong threshold (0.50-1.00)
-  - **Moderate RFI**: RFI score above moderate threshold (0.30-0.80)
-  - **Cross Up**: RSI crosses above oversold threshold
-  - **Cross Down**: RSI crosses below overbought threshold
-- **RFI Thresholds**: Customizable strong and moderate RFI thresholds
-- **Notification Methods**: Browser notifications, email, or push notifications
-- **Alert Frequency**: Once only, every 5/15/30 minutes, or hourly
+- **Pairs**: Not required; all pairs are evaluated by the backend

 #### Alert Management
 - **Create Alerts**: Easy-to-use interface for setting up new RSI alerts